Author: Adriana & Shaunt

 Here is our recommended path to becoming a licensed architect in California, starting from high school.

 How to Prepare to Be an Architect in High School

-If you’re in high school and architecture seems like a possible career option, the following list is some of the classes and extracurricular activities you can take or join to start your path to becoming an architect.
+If you’re in high school and architecture in California seems like a possible career option, the following list is some of the classes and extracurricular activities you can take or join to start your path to becoming an architect.

 - Art classes

 - Drafting classes that teach hand drafting and AutoCAD

 - Clubs related to art, design, and building things

 High school is a great time to start following architecture and design organizations and get exposure to the profession, including but not limited to:

 Selecting and Attending a College to Become a Licensed Architect

 Obtaining a Bachelor’s of Architecture or Masters of Architecture degree is the most direct path to start the licensure path to architecture in California.